WebPraktikos/fade-on-scroll/README.md

 <header class="main-header fade-on-scroll" data-fos-options='{ "waypoint": "self", "direction": "top" }'>
 ```

-**Important Note:** Options set in the HTML must be valid JSON.
+**Attention:** Options set in the HTML must be valid JSON.
 Keys need to be quoted, for example `"itemSelector"`:.
 Attribute `data-fos-options` is set with a single quote `'`, but JSON entities use double-quotes `"`.

 ### Options